IMF Bentham merger with Omni Bridgeway Learn more

 For Law Firms

-Bentham's funding helps law firms share risk with clients, positioning them to win more engagements and increase revenues and profits.
+Meet your clients’ needs, get a piece of the upside and align your interests with your clients; position to win more engagements and increase revenues and profits.
 The funding solutions that we offer to law firms include:

 We help carry the financial burden of litigation.